St. Margaret's United Reformed Church - South Shields

 RAINBOWS

-In addition to the above, we have also been working towards badges and some of the girls have been awarded their Bronze and Silver Awards.
+We have been working on various badges throughout the year and some of the girls have received their bronze and silver awards.

 Linda Fernandez, Rainbow Leader